 What can never be stressed enough is to never touch your face with your hands unless you have just washed your hands.
 Kissing someone transmits by far less germs than shaking hands.
 Our hands collect a plethora of viruses making frequent hand washing a must.
 Get into the habit of washing your hands every time you get home.
+Shopping carts are totally disgusting - many have even been found to have fecal matter on them!

 Should you feel a cold coming on drinking lots of water to help flush out the virus before it multiplies can help.
 Do not overdo things; there is not a doubt that resting when you are able and going to bed early is the best preventative medicine at helping to veer away from a cold.
-Drinking lots of ginger tea can help and if you like heat, getting cayenne into you will be beneficial as well.
-Cinnamon and honey works for many at this stage of a cold.
+Drinking lots of ginger tea can help and if you like heat, getting red cayenne into you will be beneficial as well.
+Combine fresh ginger with garlic and red cayenne along with fresh squeezed lemon juice and you'll have an incredible healthy tonic!
+Cinnamon and honey works for some people too.